-Article 8.
-Shall an ordinance dated May 4, 2021 and entitled "Amendments to Section 6A.6 Lighting-Outdoor" be enacted as set forth below?
-See Appendix C (pg.40-44)
+ARTICLE 8: Shall an ordinance dated May 4, 2021 and entitled "Amendments to Section 6A.6 Lighting-Outdoor" be enacted as set forth below?
+See Appendix C

-Explanation: This Article amends the outdoor lighting standards in the LUZO by adding more current definitions, modifying the applicable review standards, and reorganizing the entire section.
+Explanation: This Article amends the outdoor lighting standards in the LUZO by adding more current definitions, modifying the applicable review standards,

-Planning Board recommends passage Warrant Committee recommends passage (18 Ayes; 0 Nays)

-Article 9.
-Shall an ordinance dated May 4, 2021 and entitled "Amendments to the Land Use Zoning Ordinance to clarify where the setback is measured from on a private road or right-of-way" be enacted as set forth below?
-See Appendix D (pg.45-47)

-Explanation: This Article moves existing language under the definition of setback to Section 3.5, footnote C and modifies Table 3.5 to clarify where setbacks are measured from on a private right-of-way or road.

-Planning Board recommends passage Warrant Committee recommends passage (18 Ayes; 0 Nays)

-Gifts

-Article 10.
-To see if the Inhabitants of the Town of Mount Desert will vote to authorize the Board of Selectmen to accept Conditional Gifts (MRSA 30-A, §5654), Unconditional Gifts (MRSA 30-A §5655), equipment, proceeds from sale of fire equipment or funds on behalf of the Municipal Fire Department.
+1 2 and reorganizing the entire section.
+3 4 The Warrant Committee moved and seconded passage of Article 8.
+5 There was no question, comment, or discussion from the public.
+7 8 A vote by card was called and Article 8 was voted to be passed as moved.
+9 10 11 12 13 ARTICLE 9: Shall an ordinance dated May 4, 2021 and entitled "Amendments to the Land Use Zoning Ordinance to clarify where the setback is measured from on a private road or right-of-way" be enacted as set forth below?
+See Appendix D 14 15 16 Explanation: This Article moves existing language under the definition of setback to Section 3.5, footnote C and modifies Table 3.5 to clarify where setbacks are measured from on a private right-of-way or road.
+17 18 The Warrant Committee moved and seconded passage of Article 9.
+19 20 There was no question, comment, or discussion from the public.
+21 22 23 A vote by card was called and Article 9 was voted to be passed as moved.
+24 25 26 27 28 29 30 ARTICLE 10: To see if the Inhabitants of the Town of Mount Desert will vote to authorize the Board of Selectmen to accept Conditional Gifts (MRSA 30-A, §5654), Unconditional Gifts (MRSA 30-A §5655), equipment, proceeds from sale of fire equipment or funds on behalf of the Municipal Fire Department.
 It is understood that any funds received will be placed in the Fire Equipment Reserve Fund.

-Board of Selectmen recommends passage Warrant Committee recommends passage (18 Ayes; 0 Nays)

-Article 11.
-To see if the Inhabitants of the Town of Mount Desert will vote to authorize the Board of Selectmen to accept and expend on behalf of the Town additional state, federal and other funds (including unconditional gifts of money) received during the fiscal year 2020-2021 for Town purposes, provided that such additional funds do not require expenditure of local funds not previously appropriated.
+31 32 The Warrant Committee moved and seconded passage of Article 10.
+33 34 There was no question, comment, or discussion from the public.
+35 36 37 A vote by card was called and Article 10 was voted to be passed as moved.
+38 39 40 41 42 43 ARTICLE 11: To see if the Inhabitants of the Town of Mount Desert will vote to authorize the Board of Selectmen to accept and expend on behalf of the Town additional state, federal and other funds (including unconditional gifts of money) received during the fiscal year 2020-2021 for Town purposes, provided that such additional funds do not require expenditure of local funds not previously appropriated.
+44 45 The Warrant Committee moved and seconded passage of Article 11.
+46 47 48 It was noted a typographical error was found in the Article and it should read "fiscal year 2021-2022".
+Moderator Ferm permitted consideration of a Motion to amend the Article.
+49 A Motion to amend Article 11 was moved and seconded.

-Board of Selectmen recommends passage Warrant Committee recommends passage (17 Ayes; 0 Nays)

-Leases, Agreements, Easements, Deeds, Sales
+There was no question, comment, or discussion from the public on the issue of amendment.

+A vote by card was called and the Motion to amend was approved.

+There was no question, comment, or discussion from the public on Article 11 as amended.

+A vote by card was called and Article 11 was voted to be passed as amended.